wlaith/analog-library/README.md

 # Electron Orbit Visualization

-This project is a React-based visualization of electrons orbiting a central nucleus, inspired by atomic structures.
+This project is an idea of how we can share developed analog pictures of film rolls.
+It is a React-based visualization of pictures orbiting a central point, inspired by atomic structures.
 It uses the `p5.js` library for rendering the animation and managing interactions.
 The electrons are represented as circular images that orbit around a central image, and users can click on individual electrons to view a larger version of the image.

 ## Features